 - 1. Assignments (homework assignments, quizzes, short answer questions, etc. assigned on Canvas) - 2.
-Two midterm examinations (both take-home) - 3.
-One final examination (as per the SJSU Final Exams schedule; submission date TBA) - 4.
-Participation in class discussions, any questions, surveys, or discussions posted online in Canvas
+Two midterm examinations - 3.
+One final examination (as per the SJSU Final Exams schedule) - 4.
+Participation in class worksheets, discussions; questions, surveys, or discussions posted online in Canvas

-Assignments on Canvas will be provided on a regular basis (about every other week), and the questions could be of two types: multiple-choice questions (i.e., quizzes), and questions which require short/medium-length answers.
+Assignments will be provided on a regular basis over the course of the semester, and the questions could be of two types: multiple-choice questions (i.e., quizzes), and questions which require short/medium-length answers.
+The assignments are built so as to help you prepare for the midterm exams and the final exam.

-The expectation from me is that you will review the lecture materials and the readings for each week, attend classes as per our class schedule, come and talk to me if you have any issues/doubts and then complete the homework assignments and any quizzes that I might assign for that week.
+The expectation from me is that you will attend classes, review the lecture materials and the readings for each week, come and talk to me if you have any issues/doubts and then complete any homework assignments and any quizzes that I might assign.